For DonorsFor Applicants

 Bio

-I am a recent high school graduate from Lakeville, Minnesota.
+I am a 2023 high school graduate from Lakeville, Minnesota, currently studying pharmacy at Drake University in Des Moines, Iowa.
 I've been involved in many academic activities at school, such as Debate, Speech, and the National Honor Society, as well as athletics like Hockey and Lacrosse.
 As you can see, of my biggest passions is getting involved.
 I volunteered at my high school by leading freshman orientation and volunteer outside of school at a local senior center.
 Making connections that build others up is often a top priority of mine.
 Another passion of mine is sports, and I've tried my fair share of them.
 At a young age, I tried soccer, baseball, and wrestling.
 My career in wrestling was successful, with multiple state championships and a national championship, but in middle school, I decided to move on.
 I played ultimate frisbee for a few years before switching to hockey and lacrosse in late high school, and recently began playing recreational pickleball.
 I fell in love with hockey, and have done leagues year-round and began working as a scorekeeper/timekeeper for a local hockey association.
 I plan to continue playing hockey, and potentially lacrosse, at a club or intramural level after high school.

 Education